MCT-master/mct-master.github.io/_posts/2021-09-22-olivegr-telematic-reality-check.md

     <img src="/assets/image/2021_09_22_olivergr_telematic_reality_check_world.jpg" align="center" />
 </figure>
 # Introduction
 In *The Telematic Music System: Affordances for a New Instrument to Shape the Music of Tomorrow*, Braasch proposes a pragmatic way of thinking about designing telematic music applications for VR, and by extension Virtual Reality Musical Instruments (VRMIs).
 Here I will present this perspective along with another, discuss their usefulness, and highlight the most important principles.
+As you will learn, some of the design principles presented are outdated given the current pace of innovations in the field.
+To conclude this evaluation, I present an alternative design solution based on these two papers and my own experience in virtual reality.
+I am proposing a modern set of actionable design choices for creating VRMIs that appeal to the average user and invites experienced musicians to innovate musically in a novel environment.

 # The Affordances of VR
 When designing a virtual reality telematic application, the only way to make it useful is to focus on the affordances of the virtual environment, the properties that determine how it most intuitively should be used (Braasch, 2009).
 This applies whether or not there are similarities between the telematic environment and the physical world.
 The current standard to which we measure the quality of a virtual reality project is most often how closely it mimics the real world, which does not translate well to musical instruments for two main reasons: signal degradation and latency.
 VRMIs, and virtual telematic environments, will for these reasons not be able to compete with a traditional venue.
 It is therefore proposed that the design process starts by answering the following questions: